Lotus Outreach operates a range of programs focused on education, vocational training and sustainability.

 Real, positive outcomes

-Girls whose families are illiterate, are becoming the first high school graduates in their families.
+GATE girls whose families are illiterate are becoming the first high school graduates in their families.
 Mothers are coming forward to tell us how important schooling is for their daughters.
 Many of the girls are starting to see themselves in a new light – focusing on graduating, going on to further education and a good job, and in turn making sure that their future children will be educated and independent too.

 Lack of transport prevents many girls getting to school.
 Some girls walk up to 8kms to school in the early dawn, or after dark, with a real risk of being assaulted or even kidnapped.
 Providing girls with a bicycle & repair kit reduces time travel time, so girls have more time to study.

-The GATEways Program has been developed and implemented by Lotus Outreach International to help Lotus high school graduates access university or vocational training, and find accommodation.
-GATEways, also seeks out vocational opportunities that suit the girls’ needs.
-Girls in GATEways are encouraged to ‘give back’ by helping their communities during their holidays.
+The Catalyst Program has been developed and implemented by Lotus Outreach International to help Lotus high school graduates access university or vocational training, and find accommodation.
+Catalyst also seeks out vocational opportunities that suit the girls’ needs.
+Girls in Catalyst are encouraged to ‘give back’ by helping their communities during their holidays.

 The Wells Project